AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Support for deriving the `Lift` typeclass ([ Phab:D1168](https://phabricator.haskell.org/D1168))

+- Support for [DuplicateRecordFields](records/overloaded-record-fields/duplicate-record-fields), allowing multiple datatypes to declare the same record field names provided they are used unambiguously ([ Phab:D761](https://phabricator.haskell.org/D761))

 - A beautiful new users guide, written in reStructured Text, and significantly improved output.

 ### In-flight, and likely to land in time